Agoric/agoric-sdk/docs/node-version.md

 - [ ] update the .node-version hint to use it
 - [ ] update Node.js test ranges to remove the EOLed version and add the new LTS
 - [ ] update package.json engines to allow the two LTS versions
+- [ ] update README.md to document the new supported versions